Masala Vegetable Pulao | Perfect non-sticky Veg Pulao recipe

 While spices add strong flavor and herbs add mild flavor.
 Vegetable Pulao is a combination of all the ingredients that make this dish special which is commonly made on Sundays, parties, and special occasions (birthdays, anniversaries, happy events).
 This dish pairs perfectly with any raita, curry, or mirchi ka salan ( a specialty of the South).

 Vegetable Pulao is a nutritious and wholesome dish because it has lots of vegetables.
 The option for vegetables is potato, beans, carrot, beetroot, corn, cauliflower, green peas, mushrooms, capsicum, and broccoli.

 There are many different recipes for pulao.
 After trying different recipes, I have come up with a simple recipe that I follow every time.
-When the dish is ready, it’s fragrant, it tastes delicious, the rice grains are non-sticky and not mushy.
+When the dish is ready, it’s fragrant, it tastes delicious, and the rice grains are non-sticky and not mushy.